oweb36/mws-docs/Characters/Air Conditioners/JHR.md

 JHR is a [character](Characters) the host of [[Megarchive Warehouse Show]].
 He also used to be the host of [[AACOS]], but you know its now a part of the [[Megarchive Warehouse Show]].

 ## Identity
-He is a Sharp AY-XPC12JHR [air conditioner](Air Conditioners).
+He is a Sharp AY-XPC12JHR [heat pump](Air%20Conditioners.md).
 His name is pronounced as Jay-Eitch-Ar and derived from the JHR part of his species as a Sharp AY-XPC12JHR.

 He was born in February 15, 2008 as a European.
-JHR is a cisgender and bisexual male.
+JHR is a cisgender and bisexual male (he/him).
 If skin color is considered, he is white.

 ## Personality